The Library

 BEFORE DONATION

-Familiarize yourself with the mission statement of the library (see above) and the existing collection.
+Familiarize yourself with our mission statement and the existing collection via the digital catalogue.
 It will only take a few moments.
 You can also check in with someone from the library committee to discuss items you plan to donate.

 CONDITION OF DONATIONS